 A female high school basketball coach was recently terminated over a photo that was uploaded to her Facebook profile.
 Laraine Cook, who coached the girls basketball team at Pocatello High School in Idaho, had taken a vacation in July and snapped a photo of herself and her fiancé.

 That photo is the reason why she is no longer employed by Pocatello High School.

-Ms. Cook had plenty to say: “In my personal opinion, I don’t feel that photo is something to have me terminated on, no.”
+Ms. Cook had plenty to say: “In my personal opinion, I do not feel that photo is something to have me terminated on, no.”

-We have repeatedly discussed the impact social media has on applicants looking for employment, and the pitfalls employers must be wary of if they utilize social media searches as a hiring tool.
-However, employees too must continue to closely monitor what they are putting out on the web: you never know who is watching.
+We have repeatedly discussed the impact social media has on applicants looking for employment, and the pitfalls employers must be wary of if they utilize social media searches as a hiring tool; however, employees too must continue to closely monitor what they are putting out on the web because you never know who is watching.